pakizarashid/thesis/README.md

 | PESQ / STOI / SI-SNR | 2.360 / 0.920 / 3.95 dB | 2.383 / 0.917 / 3.25 dB |
 | AudioPure: ACC before → after | 99.31% → 49.00% (n=100) | ~100% → 49.3% (n=25, v3) |
 | PGD hybrid, re-confirmed on new checkpoint | working, Δ SIM ≈ 0.209, same epsilon=0.002/lambda_wm=1.0 | Δ SIM 0.231 (LibriSpeech, prior checkpoint) |

+**New this update:** a direct comparison against SafeSpeech's own published disruption numbers, followed by a real epsilon sweep to close the gap (Results Section 3).
+At the original gentle operating point (ε=0.002), disruption is real but substantially gentler than SafeSpeech's (~51% vs. their 66–98%).
+Raising epsilon to 0.015 closes most of that gap — 66.7% relative disruption, inside SafeSpeech's own range, watermark ACC still 99%+ — at a real, reported cost to audio quality (PESQ 1.75→1.20).
+Both operating points are now documented, giving a fuller disruption/quality/traceability tradeoff curve than either source paper reports on its own.

 Read together with Panel B above: 3x more training data moved the false-positive rate slightly (4.0% → 6.5%, still on a larger, more reliable n) but left the AudioPure collapse completely unchanged (~49% both before and after this scale-up) — the second independent line of evidence (after Stage 3's detector fine-tuning) that this is not something more data or more training fixes.